Learn why the national debt matters and how it directly impacts your family now, and going forward

 You may hear people talk about the national budget deficit.
 A deficit is the amount of spending over your income.
 If you make $4,300 a month (indicative of the US median household income), but spend $5,000 a month on expenses, you have a monthly deficit of $700.
 Every month you have to find some way to fund that deficit – typically through debt.
 Whether you put it on a credit card or draw on a home equity loan, at the end of the year, you will have accumulated $8,400 in additional debt.

 For simplicity’s sake, the US government is no different .
 Every year that it spends more than it collects in taxes, it has a national budget deficit that must be funded with debt.
-This year, the US government will spend more than $3.9 trillion, with a $591 billion budget deficit to be funded by additional national debt.
+In FY2019, the US government spent more than $4.5 trillion, with a $984 billion deficit funded by adding to the national debt.

 Good Debt vs. Bad Debt